yuzhangbit/apollo_standalone/README.md

 **Tested OS: ubuntu 16.04 LTS**

 This is a cmake version of the Apollo5.0 release.
 The project structure is much more clear and simpler than our previous work – [port_apollo](https://github.com/yuzhangbit/port_apollo).
-Every `CMakelists.txt` file correspond to a `bazel` `BUILD` file in the same folder.
+Every `CMakelists.txt` file corresponds to a `bazel` `BUILD` file in the same folder.

 ## Dependencies